rakudo/rakudo/CAVEATS.md

 versions of macOS.
 The precaution works by restricting the directories available for loading dynamic libraries only to the system-predefined set and those where the application binary is actually located.
-For example, if "rakudo" binary is installed under "$HOME/raku/bin" then aside of the system-wide locations it can access libraries in "$HOME/raku/lib" only.
+For example, if `rakudo` binary is installed under `$HOME/raku/bin` then aside of the system-wide locations it can access libraries in `$HOME/raku/lib` only.

 For the above stated reason, if a problem with availability of a dynamic library occurs then creating a symlink to the library in one of the